Soffit Lighting Installation Cost

 Can I Install Soffit Lighting Myself?

 We would always suggest getting a professional to install soffit lighting.
-Dealing with anything electrical is very dangerous if you are not a licensed electrician.
+Although you may save on labour fees, dealing with anything electrical is very dangerous if you are not a licensed electrician.

 On top of that there are many factors to consider when trying to achieve a specific look with your lights.